baskuit/pinyon/src/state/readme.md

 * `row_actions`
 * `col_actions`

-> TODO TODO TODO Honestly, as  I write this, it may be better to not store these in the state and instead use a `get_actions` method that takes a reference to the data instead.
-This is because we only care about the actions in the state when we are copying them over to the matrix_node.

-> Just thinking about this, I can't see why it wouldn't be faster.
-This also applies to all the other uninitialized members too
+> Not that much slower that using `get_actions(typename Types::VectorAction &, Types::VectorAction &)`.
+General case of expanding a node in tree-bandit justifies allocating the space for every  state.

 * `payoff`
 Following the convention of many other games, a reward is only received at a terminal state.
 This reward is of `Types::Value` type.
-It's value is only set inside the `apply_actions` method, and is garbage until the state is terminal.
+Its value could be set inside the `apply_actions` method, for example.
+Its value is garbage until the state is terminal.

 * `obs`
 * `probs`
 The `Observation` after transitioning and its associated `Probability` are assumed to mutated after every `apply_actions` call.

 * `get_actions`
 Updates the `row_actions`, `col_actions` members of the state.
 The number of actions for either player can be retrieved by `row_actions.size()` etc, as they are of the `VectorAction` type.
 Calculation of all actions for both players is assumed to be expensive (as is often the case), so the search does it only when necesssary